sandervandevelde/uwp-iot-device/IoTPatformMonitoring.md

-# Operations monitoring your IoT Plaform
+# Operations monitoring your IoT Platform

 ![alt tag](img/arch/Picture00-Monitoring-overview.png)

-This is an example on how to add operations montioring to your Microsoft Azure IoT Hub.
+This is an example of how to add operations monitioring to your Microsoft Azure IoT Hub.
 We will check how many connections are made etc.

 *Note: In this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.*

 ### Prerequisites

 1. A running Azure IoT Hub (see part 1) and Azure StreamAnalytics job (see part 2)
-2. One or more dummy devices running and connecting to the Azure Iot Hub (an UWP application, see part 1)
+2. One or more dummy devices running and connecting to the Azure IoT Hub (a UWP application, see part 1)
 3. Azure account create here (Azure passes will be present for those who have no Azure account)

 ### Objectives

-In this work shop, you will learn:
+In this workshop, you will learn:

 1. Adding operations monitoring to an IoT Hub in the Azure Portal
-2. Creating a Azure Storage resource for the operations monitoring data
+2. Creating an Azure Storage resource for the operations monitoring data
 3. Handing Azure IoT Hub monitor data in StreamAnalytics
 4. Connecting and disconnecting using your device
 5. Check the arrival of the operations monitoring data